 - Salt and pepper to taste

 Heat oil in large pot.
 Saute onions until golden.

-Add carrots, broth and seasonings.
+Add carrots, broth, lentils and seasonings.
 Cover and bring to a boil.

 Reduce heat and simmer for one hour.
 Blend with immersion blender, if desired.